AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 ## Overview

-There are several ways to color a set map.
-First option is to use the data set to set all the colors, as usual: read about it in the [Seat Map](Seat_Map) article.
-The second way is to use standard methods like {api:anychart.ui.Background#fill}fill(){api} and {api:anychart.ui.Background#stroke}stroke(){api}; the third way is to use classes of elements that are set in the tags in the SVG code; also, you may use AnyChart palette to set the necessary colors (this method is only reliable when there are several series on a Map) and use Color Scale and Color Range - all these options are described in this tutorial.
+There are several ways to color a seat map.
+The first option is to set the colors [through the data set](Seat_Map#coloring).
+The second way is to set custom or original colors [through the coloring methods](#using_svg_image_colors) like {api:anychart.core.map.series.Choropleth#fill}fill(){api} and {api:anychart.core.map.series.Choropleth#stroke}stroke(){api} - in this case it's possible to color each element of a group differently, depending on those elements' classes set in the SVG code.
+One more option is to [use AnyChart palette](#palette) to set the necessary colors and use Color Scale and Color Range (reliable for a Map with several series).

-The SVG image in the sample below is the same file as in some samples from the from the [Seat Map](Seat_Map) and [Preparing SVG Image](Preparing_SVG_Image) articles as the basis for the samples below.
-That's how an SVG image looks like with the default AnyChart color palette:
+The SVG image in the sample below is the same file as in some samples from the [Seat Map](Seat_Map) and [Preparing SVG Image](Preparing_SVG_Image) articles as the basis for the samples below.
+That is how an SVG image looks like with the default AnyChart color palette:

 {sample}Maps\_Seat\_Advanced\_Coloring\_00{sample}

 ## Using SVG Image Colors

-The colors of the picture in the sample are different from the defined (you can find the original SVG picture <a href="http://static.anychart.com/images/docs/house.svg">[here](../../images/house.svg)).
-Using original colors used on the picture in considered in this paragraph, as well as using these colors as a basis of hovering and selecting colors.
+The colors in the sample picture are different from the defined (check out the seat map <a href="http://static.anychart.com/images/docs/house.svg">source SVG image</a> to see the original colors).
+Using original colors used in the picture is considered in this section, as well as using these colors as a basis for hovering and selecting colors.

-To set the colors of the original SVG image, or to set new custom colors use the {api:anychart.ui.Background#fill}fill(){api} and {api:anychart.ui.Background#stroke}stroke(){api} methods.
-Though, it's important to remember that not all of the elements in the SVG file have the "fill" attribute.
-Before setting the value to the "fill" field it's necessary to check if the element has it, and if so, set the fill color to this element.
-Setting colors through this method will look like the following:
+To set the colors of the original SVG image, or to set new custom colors use the {api:anychart.core.map.series.Choropleth#fill}fill(){api} and {api:anychart.core.map.series.Choropleth#Stroke}stroke(){api} methods.
+Though, it is important to remember that not all of the elements in the SVG file have the "fill" attribute.
+Before setting the value to the "fill" field it is necessary to check if the element has it, and if so, set the fill color to this element.
+Setting colors through this method looks like the following:

 ```
-// sets fill series
+// sets series fill
 series.fill(function () {
     var attrs = this.attributes;
     if (attrs) return attrs.fill;
 });

-// sets stroke series
+// sets series stroke
 series.stroke(function () {
     var attrs = this.attributes;
     // if the stroke attribute exists in the SVG file then color it with a color set in the document